mathiasandresen/uni-notes/docs/7-semester/DS/05-consensus.md

-#### Byzantine Consensus
+### Byzantine Consensus

 **Requirements**

 * ...
-* Byzantine integrity**
+* **Byzantine integrity**
-    * If all non-faulty processes start with the same value, then all non-faulty processes diced on that value
+    * If all non-faulty processes start with the same value, then all non-faulty processes decide on that value